 He could only shake his head.
 She wasn’t even listening to him.
 “I’ll check on you both in a few.
 Do get some sleep.”

 Marissa heard the door click as the old man left, never bothering to look at him.
-All she could do was gaze at Kaleb whom had managed to shift back into his human form.
+All she could do was gaze at Kaleb who managed to shift back into his human form.
 Even in his sleep he looked troubled.

 She was tired and fought to keep her eyes open but as the minutes ticked on, she found it impossible to do so.